 7.1 Recovery of input tax

-This means that If you’re an insurer based in the UK you won’t generally be able to recover the VAT you incur on goods and services bought in to make your supplies of insurance.
+This means that If you’re an insurer based in the UK you will not generally be able to recover the VAT you incur on goods and services bought in to make your supplies of insurance.
 But if you’re making certain specified supplies you’ll be able to recover input tax incurred in connection with them.
 More information on specified supplies and the recovery of VAT can be found in paragraph 6.6.

 If you make supplies which fall within the definition of specified supplies for VAT purposes you’ll need to be able to produce evidence to support this.
 We will want to see appropriate documentation such as:

 - policy documents

 - broker’s slips

 If your input tax relates to both taxable (including specified) and exempt supplies, you can normally only deduct the amount of input tax that relates to your taxable and specified supplies.
 For more information see Partial exemption (VAT Notice 706).

 7.2 Recovery of input tax incurred on supplies made by overseas branches

 UK insurers can recover VAT incurred in the UK in connection with supplies made by overseas branches belonging outside the EU.
 We recognise though that insurance companies have difficulty identifying this input tax and so have agreed with the Association of British Insurers (ABI) methods by which the amount of recoverable input tax may be arrived at.